glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 To get the latest Windows version of ovnkube and the CNI plugin, follow the steps described [here](https://github.com/openvswitch/ovn-kubernetes/tree/master/go-controller#build).
 Copy ovnkube.exe and ovn-k8s-cni-overlay.exe on the Windows minion nodes.
 The following guide assumes that the binaries have been copied to "C:\cni" folder.

 The hosts file needs to be updated with the IP which will be used to create the tunnel between the nodes.
 Make sure that the host is reachable by other hosts via that IP.
-To update the hosts file, please run from powershell:
+To update the hosts file, run the following from powershell:
 ```
 $IP_ADDRESS="<replace_me>"
 $HOSTNAME=hostname
 Add-Content C:\Windows\System32\drivers\etc\hosts "`r`n$IP_ADDRESS $HOSTNAME"
 ```
-The node is ready for initialization with ovnkube now.
+The node is now ready for initialization with ovnkube.
 This can be done with the following command from powershell:
 ```
 ovnkube.exe -k8s-kubeconfig=C:\\kubeconfig.yaml `
 	-k8s-apiserver http://$MASTER_IP:8080 `